What requirements must fresh fruit or vegetables comply with to be allowed on the European market?

 - The IDH Sustainable Trade Initiative, which has a Sustainability Initiative [for] Fruit and Vegetables (SIFAV), a pan-European covenant with over 30 partners, including retailers, brands, traders and civil-society organisations.
 The 2025 strategy focuses on reducing the environmental footprint across the supply chain, improving working conditions, wages and incomes, and strengthening due diligence reporting and transparency.

-- Amfori BSCI (Business Social Compliance Initiative) in north-western Europe, which includes a Code of Conduct for all its participants, and amfori BEPI for environmental performance;
+- Amfori BSCI (Business Social Compliance Initiative) in northwestern Europe, which includes a Code of Conduct for all its participants, and amfori BEPI for environmental performance;

 - Sedex, a non-profit membership organisation to evaluate and manage your performance on labour rights, health and safety, the environment and business ethics;